TheSCInitiative/BOINC/README.md

 # BOINC
-For supporting BOINC software, projects, and community
+A repo for the SCI's effort in supporting BOINC software, projects, and community